Best Games Like Civilization

 You play as one of several factions looking to overthrow the current regime in power by sneaking into the kingdom and building an army before the leaders find out.

-While units are assigned faction-based stats and behaviors, combat in Endless Legend isn’t directly carried out by the player.
+While units are assigned faction-based stats and behaviors, combat in Endless Legend isn’t immediately executed by the player.

-Instead, you pick your strategy at the beginning of a battle and watch it play out, a detail which may not jive with every player.
+Instead, you pick your strategy at the commencement of a battle and watch it play out, a detail which may not resonate with every player.

 Paradox Interactive is one of the most well-known names in the strategy genre and has published just as many, if not more 4X titles as Civilization publisher Firaxis.